Books like 'My Skin Begs You Please'

 Readers who enjoyed My Skin Begs You Please by Leta Blake also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-historical gay romance 20th century new adult angst age difference m-f-x caretaking anal sex bdsm
+historical gay romance 20th century angst new adult age difference m-f-x caretaking anal sex bdsm

 • Twist and Shout by Gabriel (AO3), Standbyme